lucassel/ghent-theft-public/README.md

 # ghent-theft-public

-You've landed on the public Ghent Theft Auto repo featuring fonts, logo's, devlog, screenshots,...
+This Github repo is essentialy public Ghent Theft Auto file hosting featuring fonts, logo's, devlog, screenshots,...

 Feel free to use these for promotional purposes :)